 Visitors can get a lot more information from interactive directories which will empower them to prepare for their visit.
 Such information includes wayfinding maps, floor plans, area amenities, transportation resources, enhanced landing pages for tenants, etc.

-A digital building directory also adds visual appeal and modernizes the building.
+Building directory signage also adds visual appeal and modernizes the building.

 Digital lobby directories lend to the overall perception of a technology-savvy organization, providing a unified high-tech appearance.
 They help create a modern ambiance that’s fresh and exciting.